 Concepts of profit or loss and other comprehensive income

-This article explains the current rules and the conceptual debate as to where in the statement of comprehensive income, profits and losses should be recognised – ie when should they be recognised in profit or loss and when in the other comprehensive income.
-Further, it explores the debate as to whether it is appropriate to recognise profits or losses twice.
+This article explains the current rules and the conceptual debate as to where profits and losses should be recognised in the statement of profit or loss and other comprehensive income– ie when should they be recognised in profit or loss and when in the other comprehensive income.
+Further, it explores the debate as to whether it is appropriate to recognise profits or losses twice!

 The performance of a company is reported in the statement of profit or loss and other comprehensive income.
 IAS® 1, Presentation of Financial Statements, defines profit or loss as ‘the total of income less expenses, excluding the components of other comprehensive income’.
 Other comprehensive income (OCI) is defined as comprising ‘items of income and expense (including reclassification adjustments) that are not recognised in profit or loss as required or permitted by other International Financial Reporting Standards (IFRS®).
 Total comprehensive income is defined as ‘the change in equity during a period resulting from transactions and other events, other than those changes resulting from transactions with owners in their capacity as owners’.

 There is at present no overarching accounting theory that justifies or explains in which part of the statement gains and losses should be reported.
-The International Accounting Standards Board (the Board)’s Conceptual Framework for Financial Reporting® is silent on the matter.
 So rather than have a clear principles based approach what we currently have is a rules based approach to this issue.
 It is down to individual accounting standards to direct when gains and losses are to be reported in OCI.
 This is clearly an unsatisfactory approach.
 It is confusing for users.

 Recycling (the reclassification from equity to P&L)

-Now let us consider the issue of recycling.
-This is where gains or losses are reclassified from equity to P/L as a reclassification adjustment.
-In other words gains or losses are first recognised in the OCI and then in a later accounting period also recognised in the P/L. In this way the gain or loss is reported in the total comprehensive income of two accounting periods and in colloquial terms is said to be recycled as it is recognised twice.
-At present it is down to individual accounting standards to direct when gains and losses are to be reclassified from equity to P/L as a reclassification adjustment.
+Recycling is the process where gains or losses are reclassified from equity to SOPL as an accounting adjustment.
+In other words gains or losses are first recognised in the OCI and then in a later accounting period also recognised in the SOPL.
+In this way the gain or loss is reported in the total comprehensive income of two accounting periods and in colloquial terms is said to be recycled as it is recognised twice.
+At present it is down to individual accounting standards to direct when gains and losses are to be reclassified from equity to SOPL as a reclassification adjustment.
 So rather than have a clear principles based approach on recycling what we currently have is a rules based approach to this issue.
-This is clearly, again, an unsatisfactory approach but also as we shall see one addressed by the Board’s July 2013 discussion paper on its Conceptual Framework for Financial Reporting

-IAS 21, The Effects of Changes in Foreign Exchange Rates (IAS 21), is one example of a standard that requires gains and losses to be reclassified from equity to P/L as a reclassification adjustment.
+For example, IAS 21 The Effects of Changes in Foreign Exchange Rates (IAS 21), is one example of a standard that requires gains and losses to be reclassified from equity to SOPL as a reclassification adjustment.
 When a group has an overseas subsidiary a group exchange difference will arise on the re-translation of the subsidiary’s goodwill and net assets.
 In accordance with IAS 21 such exchange differences are recognised in OCI and so accumulate in OCE.
-On the disposal of the subsidiary, IAS 21 requires that the net cumulative balance of group exchange differences be reclassified from equity to P&L as a reclassification adjustment – ie the balance of the group exchange differences in OCE is transferred to P/L to form part of the profit on disposal.
+On the disposal of the subsidiary, IAS 21 requires that the net cumulative balance of group exchange differences be reclassified from equity to P&L as a reclassification adjustment – ie the balance of the group exchange differences in OCE is transferred to SOPL to form part of the profit on disposal.

-IAS 16 PPE is one example of a standard that prohibits gains and losses to be reclassified from equity to P/L as a reclassification adjustment.
+Alternatively, IAS 16 PPE is an example of a standard that prohibits gains and losses to be reclassified from equity to SOPL as a reclassification adjustment.
 If we consider land that cost $10m which is treated in accordance with IAS 16 PPE.
-If the land is subsequently revalued to $12m, then the gain of $2m is recognised in OCI and will be taken to OCE.
-When in a later period the asset is sold for $13m, IAS 16 PPE specifically requires that the profit on disposal recognised in the P/L is $1m – ie the difference between the sale proceeds of $13m and the carrying value of $12m.
-The previously recognised gain of $2m is not recycled/reclassified back to P/L as part of the gain on disposal.
-However the $2m balance in the OCE reserve is now redundant as the asset has been sold and the profit is realised.
+If the land is subsequently revalued to $12m, then the gain of $2m is recognised in a revaluation reserve and will be taken to OCE.
+When in a later period the asset is sold for $13m, IAS 16 PPE specifically requires that the profit on disposal recognised in the SOPL is $1m – ie the difference between the sale proceeds of $13m and the carrying amount of $12m.
+The previously recognised gain of $2m is not recycled/reclassified back to SOPL as part of the gain on disposal.
+However the $2m balance in the revaluation surplus is now redundant as the asset has been sold and the profit is realised.
 Accordingly, there will be a transfer in the Statement of Changes in Equity, from the OCE of $2m into RE.

-For those who love the double entry let me show you the purchase, the revaluation, the disposal and the transfer to RE in this way.
+The purchase, the revaluation, the disposal and the transfer to RE is accounted for in this way.

 |Dr Land PPE||10|